Project60/org.project60.banking/docs/index.md

 or Visa.

-The extension can import transactions from these statements into a CiviBanking-internal data structure which, in turn, can then be entered as CiviCRM Contribution entities.
-Also, connecting those to e.g. memberships or campaigns is possible.
+The extension can import transactions from these statements into a CiviBanking-internal data structure and uses a series of plugins to transform the raw data into CiviCRM actions.
+Actions can be many things including changing the status of an existing contribution (reconciling), matching a membership or creating a contribution record.

 Since a bank account is crucial information for reconciling bank statement transactions, CiviBanking provides a new entity for storing bank account